vikashmaharaj/portfolio/README.md

 ### How to Build Your Own Portfolio

-Watch the video below to learn how to create your own portfolio using this repository:
+Watch the video below to learn how to create your own **self-updating portfolio** using this repository:

 <p align="center">
   <a href="https://youtu.be/179Th4PGZng" target="_blank">